HOW TO CHOOSE THE RIGHT RUNNING SHOES FOR YOU

 Motion control running shoes are ideal for any runner who overpronates.
 Designed to reduce or control excessive rolling action of the foot, correct your gait cycle and provide additional shock absorption, they are usually the most rigid type of shoe.

 CUSHIONED RUNNING SHOES:

 Cushioning is important for runners who underpronate; either if your feet do not roll inward enough or roll outward too much.
 The rolling motion helps your foot absorb the shock of every step that would otherwise be sent through your joints towards your spine.

-Additional cushioning is designed to reduce shock by helping mimic the natural process.
+Highly cushioned shoes are designed to reduce shock by helping mimic the natural process.